- Tour Philosophy

 - The player must win three Florida Junior Tour events in the 11-12 age division.

 - In addition to winning three times, the player must maintain a stroke average better than or equal to 75 (18 holes) or 150 (36 holes) from those three events.

 - Win the Futures Championship.

 The FSGA reserves the right to modify the above selection process for earning the ability to play up.

 Players between the ages of 13-15 years old may earn the ability to play up into the 16-18 age division under very specific guidelines.

 Under 9 Years Old

 Players under 9 years old that demonstrate exceptional playing capability may be granted conditional status to participate in the 9-10 age division.
 Exceptional playing capability is much more than being able to compete against most of the players in the 9-10 age division, exceptional performance means being able to consistently challenge the top players in the FJT at typical FJT yardages with a strong possibility of victory.

 Any player under 9 years old requesting conditional status into the FJT must submit a request in writing with all tournament scores for the past two years.
 Once submitted, the FJT Championship Committee will review the request and make a ruling.
-Players should only submit a request if they are regularly shooting tournament scores of: Boys, 78 or better at a minimum of 5,000 yards; Girls, 80 or better at a minimum of 4,200 yards.
+Players should only submit a request if they are regularly shooting tournament scores of

 Example of Exceptional Playing Performance: Winning or finishing in the top 5 of your age division at the U.S. Kids World Championships.